operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 # Dependent Resources

-DISCLAIMER: The Dependent Resource support is relatively new and, while we strove to cover what we anticipate will be the most common use cases, the implementation is not simple and might still evolve.
-As a result, some APIs could be still a subject of change in the future.
-However, non-backwards compatible changes are expected to be trivial to adapt to.
+DISCLAIMER: The Dependent Resource support is relatively new feature, while we strove to cover what we anticipate will be the most common use cases, the implementation is not simple and might still evolve.
+As a result, some APIs could be a subject of change in the future.
+However, non-backwards compatible changes are expected to be trivial to migrate to.

 ## Motivations and Goals